ethanol-cx/Eye-Contact-Detection-With-OpenFace/eye_contact_files/ready2run_mac_binary/README.md

 For example, if you'd like to check against annotations while running a pre-recorded video, open the `predictorClient.py` file in a text-editor of your choice, and un-comment the corresponding blob.

 Similarly, to write predictions to a file in real-time, open the `predictorClient.py` file and un-comment the corresponding blob.
+For further details on any of the eye contact detection files, please refer to the [python appendix](https://github.com/pashpashpash/Eye-Contact-Detection-With-OpenFace/tree/master/eye_contact_files/python_appendix).